Urban logistics and smart cities: Climate analysis of Cologne and the climate emergency – Image: S.Borisov|Shutterstock.com

-City of Cologne in transition: climate protection and sustainability at the center of politics
+The city of Cologne is changing: Climate protection and sustainability are at the heart of policy.

 ➡️ The “Smart Columbarium” – the innovative solution that is still completely unknown in Europe and more

-In a groundbreaking decision, the Cologne City Council declared a “climate emergency” on July 9, 2019, underscoring the paramount importance of combating climate change in city politics.
-This important declaration states that climate change must be taken into account in all decisions.
-The city of Cologne supports the goals of the Paris Agreement and the findings of the 2018 IPCC special report on “1.5 degrees of warming”.
-The central objective is to limit global warming to 1.5 degrees.
-The city has set itself the ambitious goal of achieving carbon neutrality by 2050.
-This requires extensive efforts in various areas.
+In a groundbreaking decision, the Cologne City Council declared a “climate emergency” on July 9, 2019, underscoring the paramount importance of combating climate change in municipal policy.
+This important declaration stipulates that climate change must be considered in all decisions.
+The City of Cologne supports the goals of the Paris Agreement and the findings of the IPCC's 2018 Special Report on Global Warming of 1.5°C. The central objective is to limit global warming to 1.5°C. The city has set itself the ambitious goal of achieving carbon neutrality by 2050.
+This will require extensive efforts in various sectors.

 Commitment to reducing greenhouse gas emissions

-The city of Cologne not only found words, but also took concrete measures to achieve its climate goals.
+The city of Cologne has not only spoken but also taken concrete steps to achieve its climate goals.
 These measures are reflected in the introduction of six key initiatives:

 Regular reporting on greenhouse gas emissions